johnamcruz/trading-buy-sell-apis/README.md

 This command will:

 - Launch the Express server locally on port `3000`
-- Automatically establish a public ngrok tunnel to your local server
+- Automatically establish a public http tunnel to your local server
-- Display the public ngrok URL you can use to send TradingView webhooks
+- Display the public http URL you can use to send TradingView webhooks

 ---